Skip to content

 At Tier 1, this might look like explicit instruction in emotion regulation during morning meetings.
 At Tier 2, students might access counseling check-ins or coping skills groups.
 At Tier 3, mental health professionals become integral team members developing individualized support plans.

-For example, imagine a 3rd-grade classroom where the teacher incorporates a daily "feelings check" using a simple scale.
-Students who consistently indicate distress get flagged for additional support, while the whole class builds emotional vocabulary and self-awareness over time.
+Example: A 3rd-grade classroom incorporates a daily "feelings check" using a simple scale.
+Students consistently indicating distress get flagged for additional support, while the whole class builds emotional vocabulary and self-awareness over time.

 Building equity into your PBIS framework

 Traditional discipline approaches often produce stark disparities, disproportionately impacting students of color and students with disabilities.
-Equity in PBIS addresses this through data disaggregation, implicit bias training, culturally responsive acknowledgment systems, and restorative practices that emphasize relationship repair over punishment.
+Equity in PBIS addresses this through data disaggregation, implicit bias training, culturally responsive acknowledgment systems, and restorative practices emphasizing relationship repair over punishment.

 Effective family engagement looks like providing translation services, offering flexible meeting times, using cultural liaisons, and creating regular opportunities for families to provide input rather than just receive information.

-Think about a high school PBIS team that disaggregates its referral data quarterly.
-They notice Black male students receive referrals for "defiance" at 2x the rate of other students.
+Example: A high school PBIS team disaggregates referral data quarterly and notices Black male students receive referrals for "defiance" at 2x the rate of other students.
 Rather than assuming the data reflects student behavior, they examine whether "defiance" is being applied consistently and provide professional development on implicit bias.
 Six months later, the disparity shrinks significantly.

 How SchoolAI can support your PBIS implementation